goualard-f/MicroFloatingPoints.jl/docs/src/guided-tour.md

 Note the use of a [`FloatmuIterator`](@ref) to enumerate all floating-point numbers in a range.

-We obtain the following matrix, where a green cell means that the sum of the values in row and column needs no rounding, while a yellow cell means that the result needs rounding to be represented by a `Floatmu{2,2}`.
+We obtain the following matrix, where a salmon cell means that the sum of the values in row and column needs no rounding, an orange cell means that the result needs rounding to be represented by a `Floatmu{2,2}`, and dark red cells represent overflowed additions.

 ```@raw html
 <div style="text-align: center">